authorsanonymous/CAADataset/README.md

                     Audio: XXX_covarep.csv、XXX_ formant.csv
                     Text: XXX_ Transcript.csv

 Our dataset contains 246 folders from 101 to 346.
 Each video is grouped by a folder named Video Number.
 Among them, 197 were used as training sets and 49 were used as test sets.
+In addition, we provide a ["101"](https://drive.google.com/drive/folders/1Z_3jdWPaPxg2KNuGlt3dpec2ZZ6poklg?usp=share_link) sample for you to download and view.

 train_ split. csv: This file contains the video ID, teacher gender, binary label (pass=1; failed=0), classroom atmosphere score, and teaching subjects (including Chinese, Mathematics, English, Physics, Chemistry, History, Geography, Biology, and Politics).